parmanoir/jscocoa/README.markdown

 JSCocoa lets you use Cocoa in Javascript.
 You can write Cocoa applications (almost) entirely in Javascript, or use it as a Plugin engine, like [Acorn does](http://gusmueller.com/blog/archives/2009/01/jscocoa_and_acorn_plugins_in_javascript.html).
 JSCocoa uses WebKit's Javascript framework, [JavascriptCore](http://webkit.org/projects/javascript/).

-**JSCocoa is** a way to use Cocoa from a Mac desktop app or from the iPhone simulator. (iPhone coming up after I implement Tim Burk's method pool to sidestep iPhone's disabled mprotect).
+**JSCocoa is** a way to use Cocoa from Javascript.
+It works on the Mac (i386, x86_64, PPC) and the iPhone and iPhone simulator.
+You can write new Cocoa classes in Javascript, replace existing methods of classes by Javascript functions (By swizzling them), and use Javascript functions on Cocoa objects (call Javascript's <code>filter</code> method on an <code>NSArray</code>).

+JSCocoa can also be used as a replacement for the existing WebKit bridge, letting you use C functions, structs, and calling pretty much anything from your WebView.
+Access restriction can be setup by JSCocoa's delegate messages (<code>canGetProperty:ofObject:inContext:</code>, <code>canCallMethod:ofObject:argumentCount:arguments:</code>).

-It works just like other bridges :
+Basically, JSCocoa works like these bridges :

 * [RubyCocoa](http://rubycocoa.sourceforge.net/), [MacRuby](http://www.macruby.org/) write Cocoa in Ruby
 * [PyObjC](http://pyobjc.sourceforge.net/) write Cocoa in Python